 David Bowie is The Man Who Fell to Earth • Redux • Documentary • 2021

-This is a film about a film - Nic Roeg's 1976 esoteric science fiction movie, The Man Who Fell to Earth, starring David Bowie and Candy Clark.
-This is a 2021 revised version of the original 2017 documentary, released now to coincide with the 45th anniversary of the movie’s premier at the Odeon Leicester Square in London, on the 18th of March 1976.
+A film about a film: Nic Roeg's 1976 esoteric science fiction movie, The Man Who Fell to Earth, starring David Bowie and Candy Clark.

-This documentary was endorsed by both Nic Roeg and Candy Clark!
+This documentary was endorsed by Nic Roeg, Candy Clark, DavidBowie.com, and David Bowie's wife, Iman.

 For any serious student of David Bowie and his art in the Seventies, it is necessary to have a familiarity with Nic Roeg's 1976 esoteric science fiction movie The Man Who Fell to Earth, featuring Bowie in his first starring film role.
 Roeg's surreal movie has beguiled and baffled audiences since its release.
 The film explores, often in abstraction and allegory, the themes of alienation, power, love, trust and betrayal.